 has established a verified association with the telephone number used for the call.

-Note: The signing provider is asserting that their customer can “legitimately” insert the number that appears as the calling party (i.e., the caller-id).
+Note: The signing provider is asserting that their customer can “legitimately” insert the number that appears as the calling party (i.e., the Caller ID).
 The legitimacy of the telephone number(s) the originator of the call can use is subject to signer specific policy, but could use mechanisms such as the following:

 The number was assigned to this customer by the signing service provider.